byu-cpe/ecen520_student/resources/vivado_command_line.md

 ### Generate reports

-Once your design has been implemnetd, it is essential to review the design details to learn about the performance, utilization, and potential issues with your design.
+Once your design has been implemented, it is essential to review the design details to learn about the performance, utilization, and potential issues with your design.
 There are many commands that will generate a variety of reports to help you understand your design.
 These commands are called after your design has completed the implementation process.